-Today the Sherbino is a highly-energized anchor in the heart of historic downtown Ridgway.
+The Sherbino and its adjacent 610 Arts Collective are highly-energized anchors in the heart of historic downtown Ridgway.
 The Sherbino, or the “Sherb” to many locals, refers both to the physical space, and all that it embodies.
 The building — the Sherbino, is owned and operated by the Ridgway Chautauqua Society, a nonprofit organization incorporated in 2012 for the purpose of keeping the historic Sherbino theater a community gathering place and fully utilizing the space by offering high-quality, diverse programming.

 Today the Sherbino is synonymous with the Ridgway Chautauqua Society.
 But that hasn’t always been the case.
 On August 27 1915, the Ouray Herald reported on Ridgway’s newest building, “The new theater being erected by Louis Sherbino and son is nearing completion and will be ready for the opening show and dance the first week in September.
 The theater will be one of the most up-to-date on the Western Slope, with comfortable chairs, best of lighting fixtures, perfect ventilation and an ideal floor for dancing.”

 The Sherbino was designated a Colorado State Landmark in 1991 for its significant role in the social and cultural heritage of the Town of Ridgway.
 It has been many things in its 100-plus year history: a performance venue, a roller-skating rink, a teepee/yurt factory, a film house, an illegal gambling hall, a post office, a live music hall, meeting & gathering place, and Jack Dempsey even fought here!